Matt Lange

 Matt Lange is an American DJ and producer based in Los Angeles.
-He is best known for co-producing "Goodbye" with DJ Glenn Morrison, together with soundtracks for movies including Blade Runner 2049 and Ready Player One.
-His use of modular synthesis and isorhythms in his musical productions have brought him notice.
+He is best known for co-producing "Goodbye" with DJ Glenn Morrison, His use of modular synthesis and isorhythms in his musical productions have brought him notice.
 Lange produced progressive house and deep house early in his career, before moving into techno production from 2015 onwards.
-Lange found his own label, Isorhythm, in 2011 as a platform to release his own music.
+Lange founded his own label, Isorhythm, in 2011 as a platform to release his own music.
 He released his debut studio album, Ephemera, in 2015 through Mau5trap, which was later followed up with Isolated in 2020.

 Early life

 Lange was born in Manhattan, New York.
 As a four-year-old child, he was pushed by his parents into learning the piano, which he disliked to practice.
 He later joined a boys' choir at the age of six, which he stayed with for six years.
 After his voice changed, he left the choir and learnt how to play the guitar, which eventually led him to joining a hardcore punk metal band.
 Lange's later interest in Aphex Twin and Nine Inch Nails spiked his interest in recording demos and learning how to produce music.
 Lange initially experimented with programming basic beats on Fruity Loops and Acid Pro, later mixing them with his recorded guitar audio.

 He is a graduate of the Berklee College of Music, where he studied music synthesis involving composition-based music production and sound design.